 Select Wines

 The first Pellet Estate wine was the 2010 Cabernet Sauvignon.
-This vintage (at the time of our tasting) smells younger then it is.
-The nose is lively and layered with blueberry, a dustiness, mocha/toffee and a sweet candied cherry note.
+This vintage (at the time of our tasting) smells younger than it is.
+The nose is lively and layered with blueberry, a dustiness, mocha/toffee and a sweet, candied cherry note.
 Red cherry and black currant show on the palate.

-The 2011 Pellet Estate Cabernet Sauvignon was carefully sorted both in the vineyard and when it arrived to the winery (this was a challenging year as early rains during harvest were not helpful).
+The 2011 Pellet Estate Cabernet Sauvignon was carefully sorted both in the vineyard and when it arrived at the winery.
+This was a challenging year as early rains during harvest were not helpful.
 It is a lighter style wine.
 It shows a unique nose, perhaps representative of this particular vintage.
 The bouquet shows various spices including black pepper, it is earthy – the wine drinks well now, is balanced and framed by smooth tannins.

 Eric takes a different approach then many wineries when it comes to creating the Pellet Estate Reserve Wine.
 There is no formula for making this wine.
 He approaches building this wine from the same perspective a chef would take.
 Each year he stands in front of all the barrels of wine from the estate; he compares this to standing in front of a refrigerator before deciding which ingredients to use in cooking – or perhaps in a garden before deciding what to pick.
 It is a similar approach to when his best friends are coming over for dinner and he is cooking; he wants to make a good impression and only use the finest ingredients.